High yield value investing

-A proportional increase means that management will increase debt and lease obligations by 10%, which is in line with the increase in equity.
-That would leave the degree of financial leverage (i.e. the ratio of debts and leases to shareholder equity) unchanged.
-And since equity, debt and leases are all growing at the same rate, total capital employed will grow at the same rate as equity.
+A proportional increase means that management will increase debt and lease obligations by 10%, in line with the increase in equity.
+And since equity capital, debt capital and leased capital are all growing at the same rate, total capital employed will grow at the same rate as equity.

 This gives us the sustainable growth rate:

 sustainable growth rate = retained earnings / equity * 100%

 In other words, if a company produces a return on equity of 10%, then 10% is its maximum sustainable growth rate.
 Also, the more it pays out as a dividend the lower its sustainable growth rate will be.
 To grow faster than its sustainable growth rate, a company must either raise additional equity through rights issues or increase debts and leases faster than equity, both of which increase risk.

 This gives us a simple rule of thumb: